- ABOUT US

 This species has been used by A. Arbuatti and P. Lucidi to survey, wether the environmental structure of a tank leads to a change or loss of behavorial richness.
 Due to the fact, that differences have not been found between enriched tank set ups and natural structures, the study encourages the breeding in captive conditions to conserve this species for reintroduction in the natural environment.

-In 2011, the Goodeid Working Group started a reintroduction project for this species, becoming more specified and well-defined in 2012.
+A short time ago, the Goodeid Working Group started a reintroduction project for this species, becoming more specified and well-defined now.
 The name for this project is "Viva tequila" and it shall encompass strategies to get the local residents on board, the building of semicaptive ponds for acclimatation of captive bred fish, the reintroduction of the fish and a monitoring and scientific guidance over 2 years.

 Images 1 and 2: males